pereznetworks/MyNotes/README.md

 ## Multi-Platform Mobile Application Development

 - *Eventually* this repo will feature:
-    - A fully developed notes app for Apple, Android, Windows.
+    - Fully developed apps for Apple, Android, Windows.
     - In time, other mobile platforms will be added.
     - GUI Laytout using XAML
     - C# app logic and event-handling